mheere/react-dropdown-advanced/README.md

 |version | Notes |
 | ---- | ------ |
+v 1.2.6 | Added onHover support
-v 1.1.3 | Initial release... (some issues with the prior ones...) v 1.1.6 | Fix of position of dropdown if the parent has a scrollbar which is scrolled down v 1.1.7 | TypeScript support (now part of the bundle) v 1.1.8 | Improved selector (how to target the correct element - updated code and docs) v 1.1.9 | Linked up with github v 1.2.0 | Small but breaking change in the signature of the ActionItem plus some bug-fixes - now supports right images and more predictable popup placing. v 1.2.1 | Styling changes and additional customisation v 1.2.2 | Small styling changes v 1.2.3 | Better Google Material-Design icons support v 1.2.4 | Update in TypeScript index.d.ts v 1.2.5 | Fix for positioning of popup (static pos)
+v 1.2.5 | Fix for positioning of popup (static pos) v 1.2.4 | Update in TypeScript index.d.ts v 1.2.3 | Better Google Material-Design icons support v 1.2.2 | Small styling changes v 1.2.1 | Styling changes and additional customisation v 1.2.0 | Small but breaking change in the signature of the ActionItem plus some bug-fixes - now supports right images and more predictable popup placing. v 1.1.9 | Linked up with github v 1.1.8 | Improved selector (how to target the correct element - updated code and docs) v 1.1.7 | TypeScript support (now part of the bundle) v 1.1.6 | Fix of position of dropdown if the parent has a scrollbar which is scrolled down v 1.1.3 | Initial release... (some issues with the prior ones...)